PaloAltoNetworks/prisma-cloud-docs/api/descriptions/stats/vulnerabilities_impacted_resources_get.md

 Consider the following observations:
 - You cannot use new filters such as **severityThreshold** and **cvssThreshold** with the **collections** filter or when you're assigned with specific collections or accounts.

-**cvssThresold**: Retrieves a list of vulnerabilities (CVEs) that matches the specified value of CVSS score or higher.
+**cvssThreshold**: Retrieves a list of vulnerabilities (CVEs) that matches the specified value of CVSS score or higher.
 **severityThreshold**: Retrieves a list of vulnerabilities (CVEs) that matches the specified value of the severity threshold or higher.
 **collections**: Retrieves a list of vulnerabilities (CVEs) that matches the specified collection name.